London · San Francisco · Global

 Revolut Uber Stanford GSB Top 5% Angel

 Don Hoang is an experienced operator and investor with 25+ years spanning private equity, venture capital, and high-growth companies.
-He has held executive roles at Uber and Revolut and served on the Investment Committee at Atomico, one of Europe's leading venture and growth equity funds, where he helped raise and invest a $1.24bn fund.
+He has held executive roles at Uber and Revolut and served on the Investment Committee at Atomico, one of Europe's leading venture and growth equity funds, where he helped raise and invest a $1.24bn Fund.

 At Revolut, Don was VP of Global Business, overseeing growth, profitability, product, sales, partnerships, and capital markets.
 He built and scaled global operations enabling expansion into new markets — helping Revolut become Europe's most valuable private startup at a $75bn valuation.